MutsFM/computercraft/elevator-inc/README.md

 Using Railcraft, minecarts travel upwards on redstone powered elevator tracks and conversely travel downwards on unpowered elevator tracks.
 If an elevator track is powered by redstone, all other elevator tracks below it are powered as well.
 By selecting which elevator track to power, you determine how far the minecart travels upwards or downwards.</br>
 </br>
 *Elevator System*</br>
 Every floor consists of a controller computer and a 'touchscreen' connected to a computer.
-The player clicks on a floor number that is displayed on the touchscreen.
+The player clicks on a floor number displayed on the touchscreen.
 The touchscreen computer registers this input, and sends out a corresponding message for the selected floor over the rednet network.
 Controller computers listen for these messages and once they receive a message, they act accordingly by either activating or deactivating their redstone output.
-The redstone output from the controller computer influences the elevator track located at that level.</br>
+The redstone output from the controller computer in turn influences the elevator track located at that level.</br>
 </br>
-Pictures of the elevator system are available in the Wiki.
+Pictures of the elevator system's layout are available in the Wiki.
 (TO BE ADDED)</br>
 </br>
 If the floor is selected, the controller computer powers the elevator track at the floor and all elevator tracks below it, allowing for the cart to reach that floor - regardless if the cart is coming from a higher or lower floor.</br>
 </br>